 Workflow in Orchestra recognizes that there is not always a 1:1 relationship between a FIX MsgType and a use case.
 Some FIX message types such as ExecutionReport are overloaded for many different meanings.
 Therefore, messages in Orchestra are identified primarily by their FIX type, but with a qualification for a specific use case.
 We call each message use case a scenario.

 Behavior may depend upon more information than a receive message itself.
 External state information enters it as well, e.g. the state of an order book.
 The <actors> element tree provides a place to store such external state information.
-An actor can also be used to identify the originator of a message.
+An actor can also be used to identify the originator or receiver of a message.

 Scenarios

 A scenario is one use case of a specific message type, as identified by key attributes name and msgType in messageAttribGrp attribute group supported by <message>.
-A scenario name is stored in the context attribute of <message>.
-If there is only one use case for a message type, then context need not be populated.
+A scenario name is stored in the scenario attribute of <message>.
+If there is only one use case for a message type, then scenario need not be populated.
 It defaults to “base”.
-Contexts must be unique per message type and it is an error to have more than one <message> element of the same type without a context since they would in effect be duplicates of context “base”.
+Scenarios must be unique per message type and it is an error to have more than one <message> element of the same type without a scenario since they would in effect be duplicates of scenario “base”.

 This standard imposes no naming convention for scenarios.
 Implementers are free to choose names that are meaningful in their business.